QuantEcon/lecture-source-py/source/rst/numba.rst

 * However, when we do actually call the function, by executing `qm(0.5, 10)`, say, the types of `x0` and `n` become clear.

-* Moreover, the types of other variables in `qm` become clear at this point.
+* Moreover, the types of other variables in `qm` can be inferred once the input is known.

 * So the strategy of Numba and other JIT compilers is to wait until this moment, and *then* compile the function.